 |

 If the staircase is built into a housed string system, it most likely contains securing wedges for the risers and treads.
-These wedges would have been placed in the staircase when it was originally constructed.
+These wedges would have been placed in the staircase when it was originally constructed, so it’s just a case of updating the old ones for wedges that are more robust.

 The drawing below summaries this: